DragShot/fnf-psych-engine-xt/README.md

 * Custom intro text lists in the mods' data folder
 * Tweaks in the Lua scripting API
 ### New in 0.6.3-xt:
-* Fixes and improvements for the Lua runtime.
+* Fixes and improvements for the Lua runtime, including callback functions that can be sent from your script to be called once a timer or tween has finished, instead of relying on external events.
+* Lua scripting support for custom game states.
+You can place Lua scripts with the right name in `mods/states/` in order to replace existing states (main menu, free play, story mode, etc.) or make completely new ones.
+> **Note:** You may check the [wiki](https://github.com/DragShot/fnf-psych-engine-xt/wiki) for more information about these features and how to use them.

 ## Planned Features
 ### New in 0.6.3-xt:
-* Lua scripting support for custom game states.
-* Some helper Lua utility scripts might come bundled with the stock files
+* Some helper Lua utility scripts might come bundled with the stock files.
+* Visual editors for stages and modcharts might be added in the future.

 ## Building
 If you want to build a copy of this engine by yourself, here's what you need: